kyma-project/telemetry-manager/docs/user/01-manager.md

 ## Module lifecycle

-Kyma's Telemetry module on its own ships a single component only, namely Telemetry Manager.
+Kyma's Telemetry module ships Telemetry Manager as its core component.
 Telemetry Manager is a Kubernetes [operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that is described by a custom resource of type Telemetry.
-Telemetry Manager implements the Kubernetes controller pattern and manages the whole lifecycle of all other components relevant to the Telemetry module.
+Telemetry Manager implements the Kubernetes controller pattern and manages the whole lifecycle of all other components covered in the Telemetry module.
-Telemetry Manager looks out for the user-created Kubernetes resources: LogPipeline, TracePipeline, and, in the future, MetricPipeline.
+Telemetry Manager watches for the user-created Kubernetes resources: LogPipeline, TracePipeline, and, in the future, MetricPipeline.
 In these resources, you specify what data of a signal type to collect and where to ship it.
 If Telemetry Manager detects a configuration, it rolls out the relevant components on demand.

 ![Manager](./assets/manager-lifecycle.drawio.svg)